maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

   Parameters
   ----------
   eps: (float, default=0.5)
-  epsilon; the distance threshold between two points in the same neighborhood
+  epsilon; the max distance between two points in the same neighborhood

   min_samples: (int, default=5)
-  the number of samples within a point's nighborhood required for it to be weighted as a core point for clustering
+  the threshold number of samples within a point's nighborhood required for it to be weighted as a core point for clustering
   """
   def  __init__(self, eps=0.5, min_samples=5):